jedevc/fyp-report/report.md

 - Exact values are removed and replaced with string representations, to what they will be output as in C code generation.
-Interpretation and other later stages don't require knowledge of individual values, so we can simplify it here.
-As part of this, templates will also be resolved.
+Interpretation and other later stages don't require knowledge of individual values, so they are simplified now.
+As part of this, templates are also resolved.
 - If statements are unwrapped from their tree-like recursive structure to a sequence that simplifies processing and code generation dramatically.
-- Block splits are removed and the block is split into two separate blocks, with the first one ending in calling the second.
-Since the later stages require lots of complex block processing, this simplifies needing to handle more cases.
+- Block splits are removed and the block is split into two separate blocks, with the split location in the first replaced with a call to the second.
-- Constraints are resolved from raw string representations to a collection of enumerated values.
+- Constraints are resolved from raw string representations to a collection of enumerated values, and checked for compatibility.

 Aside from these edge cases, the transformation is relatively straightforward, and prepares the internal representation for later stages of processing.
+The final result is returned as an "asset", a collection of blocks, chunks and associated data that has been completely validated.

 ## Interpretation

-One of the most complex aspects of the project is in how the high-level abstract representation of the graph of blocks and chunks can be translated down into low-level C primitives.
+Most of the complexity of the synthesis process lies in how the high-level abstract representation of the graph of blocks and chunks can be translated down into low-level C primitives.
 Mechanically, this reduces to deciding where in memory each chunk should be placed, and deciding the process by which each block can be called.
-We call each collection of decisions an "interpretation", the results of which are executed by an "interpreter" modifying the graph.
+We call each set of these decisions an "interpretation", the results of which are propagated by an "interpreter" into the graph.

-The output of this process is a new graph, represented by a "program" object, that contains a collection of functions (with their own arguments, local variables and statements), global variables and optional external variables (only if the specification requires them).
+The output of this process is a modified graph, represented by a "program" object (rather than an asset) that contains a collection of functions (with their own arguments, local variables and statements), global variables, and optional external variables (only if the specification requires them).

 As the process of interpretation moves from start to finish we translate from the vulnspec-style block-chunk graph, into a graph that more closely represents the to-be-generated C code.
-This translation isn't performed at once and is instead broken up into multiple small pieces that each get it closer to the goal.
+This translation is broken up into multiple small pieces that each get it closer to the goal, gradually propagating the results outwards.

 ### Generation

-The most important step in the interpretation process is to remove the concepts of blocks and chunks almost entirely from the program.
-These are vulnspec concepts and do not translate directly down into C code, so they're removed and replaced with C pieces.
+The most important step in the interpretation process is to remove the concepts of blocks and chunks from the program object.
+Blocks and chunks are both vulnspec concepts and do not translate directly down into C code, so they must be removed and replaced before code generation.

 Block represent lines of code, calls represent the relationship between them, while chunks represent variables appearing next to each other in sequence.
-For both these blocks and chunks, we define a set of "interpretations" - essentially, a technique for translating them into lower level C.
+For both these blocks and chunks, we define a set of valid interpretations which dictate how they can be translated into low-level C.

 Blocks can be assigned: